Maria Boldor

 Maria Boldor (born 3 August 1996) is a Romanian right-handed foil fencer.
 She won one of the bronze medals in the women's foil event at the 2022 World Fencing Championships held in Cairo, Egypt.

-She competed at the European Fencing Championships in 2013, 2014 and 2015.
+Boldor competed at the European Fencing Championships in 2013, 2014 and 2015.
 She represented Romania at the 2015 European Games held in Baku, Azerbaijan.
 She competed in the women's foil event.

-In 2017, she competed in the women's foil event at the World Fencing Championships held in Leipzig, Germany.
+In 2017, Boldor competed in the women's foil event at the World Fencing Championships held in Leipzig, Germany.
 In that same year, she also competed in the women's individual foil and women's team foil events at the 2017 Summer Universiade held in Taipei, Taiwan.

-She competed in the women's foil event at the 2019 World Fencing Championships held in Budapest, Hungary.
+Boldor competed in the women's foil event at the 2019 World Fencing Championships held in Budapest, Hungary.